alexa/alexa-auto-sdk/samples/cpp/README.md

 ```shell
 $ tail -f SampleApp.log
 ```
+## Audio Menu

+The C++ Sample App provides an [audio file menu](./assets/MENU.md#audiofile) to send pre-recorded utterances.
+Responses are saves as MP3 audio files within the current directory where the app was run.
+Refer to the [audio file menu](./assets/MENU.md#audiofile) documentation for information on how to extend this menu with custom audio files.

 ## Troubleshooting<a id="troubleshooting"></a>

 When interacting with Alexa, if the Dialog State goes from `LISTENING` immediately to `IDLE`, you might not be logged in.
 Try logging into your account via CBL by tapping `A` from the Main Menu.